asseth/dao1901/README.md

 Protocol folder manage all things related to Ethereum, whereas ui will import protocol as a npm module.
 This architecture offers a clean separation between front and back.

-The UI is built with React, Redux, Redux-Saga, Bootstrap 4, Webpack, etc.
+The UI is built with React, Redux, Redux-Saga, Bootstrap 4, Fusebox, etc.

 Run the app with Testrpc and Truffle (recommended way)